kendaleiv/reviews-talk/slide-13.md

 # Think beyond the surface

-❔ If something accepts user data, does it confirm to expectations?
+❔ If something accepts user data, does it conform to expectations?

 ❔ Are there security concerns?